mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/index.md

 ## What is MAMP ?

-MAMP is a one-click-solution for setting up your personal webserverMAMP installs a local server environment in a matter of seconds on your computer.
+MAMP is a one-click-solution for setting up your personal webserver.
+MAMP installs a local server environment in a matter of seconds on your computer.
 It comes free of charge, and is easily installed.

 ![MAMP](MAMP.png)